BBC to show Raducanu match on Sunday

 Last updated on .From the section Tennis

-Emma Raducanu's first home match since her historic US Open victory will be broadcast across the BBC on Sunday.
+Emma Raducanu's first home match since her historic US Open victory will be broadcast on the BBC on Sunday.

 The Briton stormed to her first Grand Slam title in September, coming through qualifying to eventually lift the trophy in New York.